m-schmailzl/ohol/README.md

 ## Usage

 You can configure your server in the config files located at `/opt/OneLife/server/settings`.\
-Server data is saved at `/opt/OneLife/server/data`.
+Server save data is located at `/opt/OneLife/server/data`.

 ### Docker Compose